Combodo/iTop/readme.txt

 2.4.
 Migrating from 1.0, 1.0.1, 1.0.2 or 1.1
      ---------------------------------------
+You can simply overwrite the files from the previous version with the new ones but we recommend that you copy the files of the new version to new directory.
+After installing the files, you MUST run the setup by
+1) Marking the file config-itop.php as read-write for the web server
-The upgrade procedure has changed.
-We recommend you to copy the files of the new version must be copied to a new directory.
-The updgrade will modify the database schema.
-This new schema is not compatible with the previous versions of iTop.
+2) Poiting you web browser to http://<your_itop>/setup The updgrade will modify the database schema.
+Be aware that this new schema is not compatible with the previous versions of iTop.

 If you are executing the upgrade on a production instance of iTop, it is a good practice to make a backup of the database and the configuration file (config-itop.php) prior to running the upgrade.

+Step by step instructions:
 1) Unpack the files contained in the zipped package, and copy the content of the "web" directory in a directory served by your web server.
 2) Point your web browser to the URL corresponding to the directory where the files